RyanYunruiYang/birthday-extension/README.md

 # A Simple Icon-Based Birthday Reminder Google Chrome Extension
 To use this extension:
 1. Download the folder here
-2. Go to chrome://extensions/, turn on Developer mode, and click "Load Unpacked" and select the (unzipped) folder
+2. Go to chrome://extensions/, turn on Developer mode, and click "Load Unpacked" and select the (unzipped) folder containing this repo.

 Current Features:
 - Changing extension icon ("0 days" to "9 days")